Intuition and Tarot: How to Connect Mind and Heart in Readings

 | Earth (Pentacles) | Matter, money, body, security, practicality, growth, fertility | Earth, stone, wood, stability, texture, "to be", "to have" | Ace of Pentacles, Ten of Pentacles, Queen of Pentacles |

 The Major Arcana often represent archetypal journeys.
-Intuitively interpreting them can reveal profound personal messages.
+Interpreting them intuitively can reveal deeply personal messages for you.

 | Card | Mind (Traditional Meaning) | Intuitive Message / Question |